omahs/imx-docs/docs/main/learn/web3-marketing-and-community/marketing-tactics-to-amplify-community.md

 ## **Email Marketing**

 Email marketing can be used for projects with multiple launches over a sustained period.
 Emails can be collected on the website or through a landing page associated with events or giveaways.
 By providing regular updates through emails, you can experiment with content, copy and headlines to find what increases email open rates.
+Make sure you get your own legal advice to make sure how you collect user emails and undertake email marketing complies with all relevant laws and regulations.

 ## **Paid Advertising**